marble999/freshlygenerated/content/posts/Baked-Broccoli-Rabe-With-Parmesan.md

 ![](https://static01.nyt.com/images/2014/04/08/dining/broccolirabevideo/broccolirabevideo-articleLarge-v2.jpg)

-*Watch Melissa Clark’s report on how to get your entire family involved with eating green.*
+*Watch Melissa Clark's report on how to get your entire family involved with eating green.*

 *We all know broccoli is a great veggie to have on hand at all times, but, like, why not bake some broccoli as well?
-It goes together quite well with Parmesan cheese, just add some tangy lemon juice, if you want that low-acid kick, and good ol’ bread crumbs.
-No one ever asks “How did you know to bake vegetables?” and broccoli is without a doubt one of the better-known cruciferous vegetables — considering all the chefs and nutritionists who have preached their virtues — so they should.*
+It goes together quite well with Parmesan cheese, just add some tangy lemon juice, if you want that low-acid kick, and good ol' bread crumbs.
+No one ever asks "How did you know to bake vegetables?" and broccoli is without a doubt one of the better-known cruciferous vegetables -- considering all the chefs and nutritionists who have preached their virtues -- so they should.*
 ### Ingredients

 * 2 cups broccoli florets